 - General academic achievement and potential.

-5.3.5 In addition to satisfying the academic requirements of the programme, students are required to complete a Declaration of Health form to ensure that they meet the Secretary of State’s requirements Fitness to Teach and complete a Disclosure and Barring Service Check and any other checks determined by the Secretary of State from time to time to ensure that they are able to work safely with children (see section 14 on Criminal Convictions).
+5.3.5 In addition to satisfying the academic requirements of the programme, students are required to complete a Declaration of Health form to ensure that they meet the Department for Education's requirements Fitness to Teach and complete a Disclosure and Barring Service Check and any other checks determined by the Department for Education from time to time to ensure that they are able to work safely with children (see section 14 on Criminal Convictions).

 5.4.1 The aim of the University’s procedures is to give preference to students who wish to study at the University and benefit from its particular ethos.
 To this end, all students who fail to achieve the required grades at A-level or other qualification, but nonetheless have satisfied the general entry requirement, will be carefully considered.